microsoft/vscode-webview-ui-toolkit/README.md

 ---

-⚠️ **Warning:** The Webview UI Toolkit is still in beta.
+⚠️ **Technical Preview:** The Webview UI Toolkit is in a public beta preview.
 Track progress towards 1.0 [here](https://github.com/microsoft/vscode-webview-ui-toolkit/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.0). ⚠️

 ---